Best dehumidifiers for tackling damp and drying laundry – tried and tested

 Whilst this dehumidifier doesn't offer a specific laundry drying function, we still found it helpful at drying wet washing, although it took longer to do so than dehumidifiers with a dedicated Laundry mode, like the De'Longhi Tascuigo AriaDry Multi Dehumidifier and Pro Breeze 20L Premium Dehumidifier with Special Laundry Mode.

 However, the 30L Premium Dehumidifier isn't without faults.
-Its 600W power usage is considerable compared to the only slightly lower extraction rate of the 25L MeacoDry Arete One Dehumidifier which only uses 267W of energy.
-And, we found it noisier than our top recommendation, the MeacoDry Arete One, to operate.
-The Pro Breeze 30L Premium Dehumidifier operates at 46dB, and unfortunately it's loud whether the fans are on high or low mode.
+Its 600W power usage is considerable compared to the only slightly lower extraction rate of the 25L MeacoDry Arete Two Dehumidifier which only uses 250W of energy.
+The Pro Breeze 30L Premium Dehumidifier operates at 46dB, and unfortunately, it's loud whether the fans are in high or low mode.
 This isn't a dehumidifier for the bedroom or one you're going to want running for long periods in a living area that's in use.

-Dig into the detail in our full Pro Breeze 30L High Capacity Smart Dehumidifier review.
+Read our full Pro Breeze 30L High Capacity Smart Dehumidifier review for more detail.

 Best dehumidifier under £100